Why Start This Blog?

 Because I am one.
 For those not familiar with the term, its just a statement of being of mixed heritage – commonly a blend of various European peoples and a healthy dashing of a variety of Aboriginal peoples.
 Often leaving the amount of each as a bit of guesswork.

 Coming from such a position has left me many a time in the proverbial middle of divisive discussions.
 Where people expect you to pick one side or another, and I simply am unable to – usually coming at it from a middle way, because how else am I to go about it?
 This had made me realize that much of what I talk about revolves around this kind of situation so it felt appropriate.
-Not to mention my handle being Rua Lupa – literally Gaelic for “red-haired” and Latin for “she-wolf”, being grammatically bastardized in an Anglophone order because if it wasn’t I’d keep being referred to as Lupa for short, instead of the preferred “Rua”.
+Not to mention my handle being Rua Lupa – literally Gaelic for “red-haired” and Latin for “she-wolf”, being grammatically bastardized in an Anglophone order because if it was not I would keep being referred to as Lupa for short, instead of the preferred “Rua”.
 For those who have a tick against that sort of mangling, you may be relieved to find that I also go by Fáelán Ruadh ua Aodha (Old Irish) as an Ealdormerian SCAdian.
-In both cases I’d go by Rua/Ruadh informally.
+In both cases I go by Rua/Ruadh informally.

 For Canadian Politics & other Hot Topics that are occurring in or related to Canada, look under the tab “Political Barking”

 All of my writings will be together under “Rua’s Rambles”